-The book Peopleware by Tom DeMarco and Tim Lister has recently been released in a 3rd edition.
+The book Peopleware by Tom DeMarco and Tim Lister has been released in a 3rd edition.
 The topics addressed in it are still very important.
-Managing software teams is changing, with agile teams that are self organized, collaborate intensively with their customers.
+Managing software teams is changing, with agile teams that are self organized and collaborate intensively with their customers.
 Our workplaces change, we use new technology and ways to communicate but we still want to physically meet and work together in a pleasant environment.

 Staying late or arriving early or staying home to work in peace is a damning indictment of the office environment